W-David-Porter/acim/src/text/5-healing-and-wholeness/iv-teaching-and-healing/index.md

 1. What fear has hidden still is part of you.
 ²Joining the Atonement is the way out of fear.
-³The Holy Spirit will help you reïnterpret everything that you perceive as fearful, and teach you that only what is loving is true.
+³The Holy Spirit will help you reinterpret everything that you perceive as fearful, and teach you that only what is loving is true.
 ⁴Truth is beyond your ability to destroy, but entirely within your ability to accept.
 ⁵It belongs to you because, as an extension of God, you created it with Him.
 ⁶It is yours because it is part of you, just as you are part of God because He created you.